 - In "Blood on the Scales", Admiral Adama is captured during The Mutiny organised by Zarek and Gaeta.
 On Gaeta's insistence he's put on 'trial' and even given Baltar's defense attorney, but the whole thing is basically Gaeta just giving his former commander a What the Hell, Hero? speech.
 Zarek would rather just shoot him so Adama loyalists (who are still battling the muntineers as the trial goes on) can't use him as a rallying figure.
 Aware they've both going to be executed regardless, the lawyer urges Adama to play for time by going along with his "trial".
 He refuses, such is his contempt for Gaeta for betraying him.

 - Blackadder's court martial in Blackadder Goes Forth.
 The charge: disobeying orders and killing General Melchett's favourite pigeon.
 The witness: General Melchett.
 The judge: General Melchett.
 Before they begin, Melchett says "Pass me the black cap, I'll be needing that", and the defence attorney is fined for wasting the court's time by turning up.
 Edmund lampshades the whole thing after the black cap comment by remarking "I love a fair trial."
-Reality Ensues when George's cousin at the War Ministry overturns the conviction and death sentence at the last second, on grounds of the unfair trial.
+Reality Ensues when George's uncle at the War Ministry overturns the conviction and death sentence at the last second, on grounds of the unfair trial.